pragya-tx/AI-HealthCare-Tool/README.md

 #  Niramaya (AI-HealthCare-Tool)

-**HealthCare+** is a cutting-edge, hybrid AI medical assistant that combines local Machine Learning (NER & Classification) with Google's state-of-the-art **Gemma 3** (via Gemini API) to provide intelligent symptom analysis, disease prediction, and conversational medical guidance.
+A web-based artificial intelligence system that can help users identify potential health issues by reporting their symptoms.
+The system communicates with users, collects symptom data, and uses analytical models to generate potential diagnoses, explanations and recommendations.

-> **Medical Disclaimer**: This tool is for informational purposes only and is NOT a substitute for professional medical advice, diagnosis, or treatment.
-Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+> **Disclaimer**: This tool is for informational purposes only and is NOT a substitute for professional medical advice, diagnosis, or treatment.

 ---

-## ✨ Key Features
+## ✨ Features

 - 🧠 **Hybrid Prediction Engine**: Combines custom-trained spaCy NER models with ML classifiers for 100% offline-capable symptom extraction.
 - 🤖 **Gemini Enrichment**: Uses `gemma-3-27b-it` to analyze ML results, providing plain-English explanations, recommended actions, and safety warnings.